AnswerDotAI/claudette/README.md

 chat(img)
 ```

-What an adorable Cavalier King Charles Spaniel puppy!
-The photo captures
+This is an adorable puppy with a white and brown coat, resting on some
-the classic brown and white coloring of the breed, with those soulful
+grass.
+The puppy appears to be a Cavalier King Charles Spaniel or
-dark eyes that are so characteristic.
-The puppy is lying in the grass,
+similar breed, with distinctive brown patches on its ears and around one
-and there are lovely purple asters blooming in the background, creating
+eye.
+The puppy has a sweet expression and is lying near some purple
-a beautiful natural setting.
-The combination of the puppy’s sweet
+flowers, likely asters or similar small daisy-like blooms.
+The setting
-expression and the delicate flowers makes for a charming composition.
+creates a charming garden scene with the natural elements of grass,
-Cavalier King Charles Spaniels are known for their gentle, affectionate
+flowers, and what looks like a stone or wooden structure in the
-nature, and this little one certainly seems to embody those traits with
+background.
+The combination of the cute puppy and the pretty flowers
-its endearing look.
+makes for a very heartwarming image.

 <details>

-- id: `msg_01Ciyymq44uwp2iYwRZdKWNN`
+- id: `msg_01CXq96V9U2Jstf578znibrt`
 - content:
-  `[{'text': "What an adorable Cavalier King Charles Spaniel puppy!
-The photo captures the classic brown and white coloring of the breed, with those soulful dark eyes that are so characteristic.
-The puppy is lying in the grass, and there are lovely purple asters blooming in the background, creating a beautiful natural setting.
-The combination of the puppy's sweet expression and the delicate flowers makes for a charming composition.
-Cavalier King Charles Spaniels are known for their gentle, affectionate nature, and this little one certainly seems to embody those traits with its endearing look.", 'type': 'text'}]`
+  `[{'citations': None, 'text': 'This is an adorable puppy with a white and brown coat, resting on some grass.
+The puppy appears to be a Cavalier King Charles Spaniel or similar breed, with distinctive brown patches on its ears and around one eye.
+The puppy has a sweet expression and is lying near some purple flowers, likely asters or similar small daisy-like blooms.
+The setting creates a charming garden scene with the natural elements of grass, flowers, and what looks like a stone or wooden structure in the background.
+The combination of the cute puppy and the pretty flowers makes for a very heartwarming image.', 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20241022`
+- model: `claude-3-7-sonnet-20250219`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 98, 'output_tokens': 130, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 98, 'output_tokens': 132}`

 </details>